KAWASAKI VN900 CUSTOM (2007 - 2016) Review

 Reliability & build qualityNext up: Value

 Kawasaki customs are usually a cut above the norm and the Kawasaki VN900 Custom continues that tradition with dream chrome, good paint and neat detailing and build quality.
-The Kawasaki VN900 Custom's motor is understressed and has so far proved reliable.
+Common faults?
+Dating back to the VN800 of the mid-90s, the Kawasaki V-twin’s powertrain is proven and refined while the chassis is solid and under stressed.

 Value vs rivalsNext up: Equipment

 The most impressive aspect of the Kawasaki VN900 Custom is not just the new shiny bits and pieces, but how Kawasaki managed to change the appearance while retaining its appealing price tag.
-At around £5500 the Kawasaki VN900 Custom delivers aesthetics, performance, and refinement normally found in motorcycles that cost thousands more.
-Find a Kawasaki VN900 for sale.
+The Kawasaki VN900 Custom delivers aesthetics, performance, and refinement normally found in motorcycles that cost thousands more.

 On top of all that, other neat touches on the Kawasaki VN900 Custom include an instrument cluster which not only offers classic styling but also all the requisite dials and lights to keep the Kawasaki VN900 Custom rider informed, including a fuel level indicator and a digital clock.